Restructuring and insolvency in Norway: overview

 The pledge is created by providing a standardised pledge document relevant for the asset class.
 The pledge is perfected by registering the security against the name of the asset's owners.
 The pledge will take the form of a floating charge.

 Financial instruments and monetary claims.
-For security over financial instruments (such as shares and bonds) registered in a securities register, security is perfected by registration in that securities register.
+For security over financial instruments (such as shares and bonds) registered in a securities register, security is perfected by registration in the securities register.

 For pledges over monetary claims and security over financial instruments not registered in a securities register (typically shares in certain private limited liability companies), perfection requires notification to the company.

 Non-registrable assets.
-For non-registrable assets, and securities not registered in a securities register (such as pledges over monetary claims (that are not receivables) and pledges of limited partnership shares), security is perfected by delivery of the assets to the creditor or another third party, so that the assets are no longer in the owner's possession.
+For non-registrable assets and securities not registered in a securities register, (such as pledges over tangible movable property, monetary claims (that are not receivables) and pledges of limited partnership shares), security is perfected by either delivery of the assets to the creditor or another third party, removing the assets from the owner's possession, or by serving a notice to the debtor or the pledged company (as applicable).

 Effects of non-compliance.
 See above, Movable property: Non-compliance with formalities.